Coutts Finance Conveyancing Lender Panel Compliance Tool

 Your lawyer being on the Coutts & Co conveyancing panel is duty bound to inform Coutts & Co of any changes to the purchase price.
 If you were to refuse your lawyers to disclose the reduction to Coutts & Co then they would have to discontinue acting for you and Coutts & Co.

-I need to find a Coutts & Co panel solicitor in Inverness.
-Could you help me?
+I need to find a Coutts & Co panel solicitor in Belfast.
+Can you assist?

 It is not clear why you need a Coutts & Co panel solicitor but in any event, if you can not find one on our search tool you will need to speak directly to Coutts & Co to find out which solicitors in Coutts & Co are on their panel.
 If you do find such a firm not listed please direct them to our site to list.
 At a fee of one pound per month it is not expensive to register on the site